Uhuru Denies Convening Meeting with Mt Kenya Leaders At State House

 Reports of the purported State House meeting surfaced online on Wednesday night.

+Also Read: We Have Forgiven You – Ruto Takes On Uhuru for Backing Raila’s Bid

-The President is said to have invited Members of Parliament from the central region to, among others, deliberate on the August 9 General Election.
+The President is said to have invited members of parliament and governors from the central region to, among others, deliberate on the August 9 General Election.

 On Thursday afternoon, another message surfaced online indicating that the Jubilee party leader had postponed the meeting.